videolan/x265/doc/reST/cli.rst

 	to keep the stream headers for you and you want keyframes to be random access points.
 Default disabled

+.. option:: --info, --no-info

+	Emit an informational SEI with the stream headers which describes the encoder version, build info, and encode parameters.
+This is very helpful for debugging purposes but encoding version numbers and build info could make your bitstreams diverge and interfere with regression testing.
+Default enabled

 .. option:: --hrd, --no-hrd

 	Enable the signalling of HRD parameters to the decoder.
 The HRD